jenwachter/jquery.repeatable/README.md

 #### Markup

 At a bare minimum, the html form should contain a container for which the repeatable items will populate and a button that when clicked, tells jquery.repeatable to add another item.
-The classes you use can be different than the example below.
+The classes you use can be different than the example below, but make sure you register any differences when you call the plugin.
+See [settings](#settings) below.

 ```html
 <form>